boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/xamarin.md

         }
      ```

- 7. Then, run the Xamarin application to render the dashboard.
+ 7. Then, run the Xamarin application in order to render the dashboard.